Automating the INCOSE Guide for Writing Requirements

 Here, ‘all types of terrain’ can be interpreted to include water.
 The design of the lunar rover might then include some sort of flotation device and propeller… despite the lack of water on the moon!

 However, there are situations where a universal quantifier is called for, as in this example:

 “The left wing inner flap ECU shall disregard all automatic control signals when manual override has been switched to the ON position.”

 As with directives and continuances, universal quantifiers need to be used with care.
 The goal of QVscribe’s quality analysis for these indicators is to bring them to the user’s attention.
-The user can then apply correction if needed.
+The user can then apply correction, if needed.
 For this reason, universal quantifiers do not factor in QVscribe’s requirements scoring.
-Instead, QVscribe gives a warning when a universal quantifier is encountered in a requirement, as illustrated in Figure 21.
+Instead, QVscribe gives a warning when a universal quantifier is encountered in a requirement.